MarketSquare/robotframework-ai/README.md

 the library `Faker`.
 The `RealTestDataGenerator` however, generates real existing data, using AI.

-To generate test data simply import the package and use the keyword: `Generate Test Data` This keyword takes various parameters, some being specific for the generation of certain types of test data.
+To generate test data simply import the package and use the keyword: `Generate Test Data` This keyword takes various arguments, some being specific for the generation of certain types of test data.

-The following parameters can be used (parameters prefixed by an * are required):
+The following arguments can be used (arguments prefixed by an * are required):

 - ***ai_model: str:** The AI model to be used, e.g. "openai", "gemini", "copilot", etc. Currently supporting: "openai"
 - ***type: str:** The type of test data to create, e.g. "address", "user_data", etc. Currently supporting: "address"